7 Simple Simple Ways to Super-Boost Your Credit Score Fast

 Look at fluctuation expenses such as fuel for your car, electricity, natural gas, and water.
 Try to cut back on those expenses by eliminating waste.
 Unplug unused appliances.
 Turn your lights off when not in a room.
 When it's hot, wear fewer clothes around the house and keep the air off or at a higher than usual temp.
 When it's cold, wear more clothes and keep the heat down low or even off if you can.
 Take shorter showers that use less hot water.
 Plan as many things as you can in one day to prevent you from using gas on multiple trips.
 These things may not seem like much, but an extra $50 saved on electricity can really help you pay off those score-destroying debts.

 Credit Score Poll

 Upon reading this article, what is your credit score range?

 Just like with your expenses, you must know where your score stands to be able to make meaningful changes.
 If you're consistently watching your credit score and reports, then you will be able to use that information to make better decisions concerning your money and credit.

 There are quite a few services out there that offer free credit scores and reports.
-Credit Karma is one that I've used for a long time and I recommend, but many banks and credit card companies now offer free credit reporting as well.
-Keep in mind that there are 3 different credit bureaus and different scoring models, thus you will likely get different scores from different sources.
+Credit Karma is one that I've used for a long time, and I recommend, but many banks and credit card companies now offer free credit reporting as well.
+Keep in mind that there are three different credit bureaus and different scoring models; thus, you will likely get different scores from different sources.
 If you plan on making a major credit purchase like a house or a car, I recommend getting your FICO score.
 Also, take note that you can request free credit reports from each bureau once a year.